johli/aparent/README.md

 *Note*: The "Processed Data Repository" also includes the Legacy data, but the data has been re-formatted such that it is easier to work with in Keras.

 ## Analysis
 The following collection of IPython Notebooks contains all of the analyses performed in the paper.
-To aid reproducibility, we have used the **Legacy** APARENT model and **Legacy** Data in all of the notebooks, not the newest (unpublished) version of APARENT.
+To aid reproducibility, we have used the **Legacy** APARENT model and **Legacy** Data in all of the notebooks.

 ### Random MPRA Linear Model Notebooks
 Log Odds Ratio Analysis of hexamers in the Random MPRA libraries and Linear Logistic Hexamer Regression.